groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/retrieving-document-information/how-to-check-if-file-is-encrypted.md

 hideChildren: False
 ---

-The encryption protects data and allows only authorized persons to open the file.
-So, only people with an encryption key (such as a password) can open and view a file.
+The encryption protects data and allows only authorized people to open the file.
+So, only those who have an encryption key (such as a password) can open and view a file.

 If you want to check if a file is encrypted, use the _GetFileInfo()_ method that returns the file type and flag that indicates if the file is encrypted.
 The following code snippet shows how to check if a file is encrypted.
-Also, you can find this example [at GitHub](https://github.com/groupdocs-viewer/GroupDocs.Viewer-for-.NET/blob/master/Examples/GroupDocs.Viewer.Examples.CSharp/BasicUsage/CheckFileIsEncrypted.cs).
+Also, you can find this example [on GitHub](https://github.com/groupdocs-viewer/GroupDocs.Viewer-for-.NET/blob/master/Examples/GroupDocs.Viewer.Examples.CSharp/BasicUsage/CheckFileIsEncrypted.cs).

 {{< tabs "example1">}}
 {{< tab "C#" >}}